Icelk/icelk.dev/public/articles/search-engine.md

 ## Ignoring certain letters

-First of all, a character is any letter symbol, or so called control character (line break) you can use on a computer.
+To get everybody on the same page, a character is any letter, symbol, or so called control character (e.g. line break) you can use on a computer.

-We don't want to include certain of these letters in our index or words.
+We don't want to include some these characters in our index or words.
 That means we have to convert all other pieces of text we use to this format too.
 But rest assured, iterators are our hero again.
 I've created an iterator which ignores the unwanted characters.
 Then, we equate and compare those iterators.
 This is all encapsulated in a convenient object (called `struct` in Rust).

 The reason is [typo tolerance](#typo-tolerance) and consistency.
 If we have an apostrophe at the end, `friends'`, we probably want to treat it the same.
 Also, we remove the issue of punctuation directly after a word being part of it.